 Give us an insight into the boat itself: how it operates, what it holds, what happens in emergencies, and so on.

-We will be rowing one of the latest and fastest ocean rowing boats available in the world.
-The boat is designed and manufactured in the UK by Rannoch Adventures.
+We will be rowing to New Zealand on one of the latest and fastest ocean boats available in the world.
+It’s designed and manufactured in the UK by Rannoch Adventures.
 The hull is moulded from a blend of fibreglass and carbon, making it extremely strong but lightweight.
 The boat is self-righting, so in the event of rough weather capsising our vessel (which will most definitely happen) the boat is designed to roll back over by itself (as long as the hatches are firmly shut!).
 We will have solar panels and battery systems on-board to power a water-maker that we will use to make our drinking water.
 We also have a GPS system for navigation, an electrical autopilot which controls the rudder, a VHF radio, an AIS beacon which identifies our position to other ships, GPS tracking devices, emergency beacons and a satellite telephone for communication.

 We’ve seen the map of your intended cycling route through Australia; it looks long, hot and dry.
 How do you make sure you have enough water on a cycle like that?

 I just need to carry enough water containers to last a couple of long days cycling at a time.
-There are normally water stops at no more than 300km intervals, from what I can tell from my research, so a couple of big days on the bike would mean maybe carrying eight to 10 litres of water capacity.
+There are normally water stops at no more than 300km intervals, from what I can tell from my research.
+So a couple of big days on the bike would mean carrying eight to 10 litres of water.

 What sort of training have you been doing or will you be doing before you leave?

 Lots of rowing training, strength training in the gym three times a week (Monday, Wednesday and Friday), rowing on the erg (Tuesday and Thursday), and rowing the boat itself at the weekends.
-That’s the physical prep; there is also a massive amount of technical prep and training to do with the boat and systems onboard so I can not only operate them but also service and repair them.
+That’s the physical prep.
+There’s also a massive amount of technical prep and training to do with the boat and systems onboard.
+I need to be able to operate them all and also service and repair them.

 Are you actually heading to NZ for good?
 Or will Singapore see more of Axe in the future?